noahgoins/panelist-plus/README.md

 ## Dependencies
 The source code does not include required dependencies so they must be installed before compiling.
 The following are the dependencies and how to download them.
 - NodeJS: Follow install instructions on the [website](nodejs.org).
-- Fetch: Run `npm install node-fetch` in the project directory with your terminal.
+- Fetch: Run `npm install node-fetch` in the project directory.
-- GraphQL: Run `npm install graphql --save` in the project directory with your terminal.
+- GraphQL: Run `npm install graphql --save` in the project directory.
-- React: Run `npm install -g create-react-app` in the project directory with your terminal.
+- React: Run `npm install -g create-react-app` in the project directory.
+- React Bootstrap: Run `npm install react-bootstrap bootstrap` in the project directory.

 ## Compiling the React App
 Open the project directory in your terminal and run `npm start` to compile and run the React app on your machine.
 Open your preferred browser and type `localhost:3000` in the address bar to open the app.